verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-PERM-MSG-4-1] Request Permission VP Termination parameters

-An [[ref: account]] that would like to set a validation entry to TERMINATION_REQUESTED MUST execute this method by specifying:
+An [[ref: account]] that would like to set a `Permission` entry to TERMINATION_REQUESTED MUST execute this method by specifying:

 - `id` (uint64) (*mandatory*): id of the validation process;